ANRTopModel/ANRTopModel.github.io/_wps/wp2.md

 image: slide_wp2.png
 ---

+- New Stratification of Mapper Complexes
-- Dynamics of immune repertoires to viral infection and cancer
+- Application to Statistical Inference and Optimization
-- Diversification of Tcells wrt viral infection
-- Tumor micro environment as an ecosystem
-- Cell population communications
-- Spatial machine learning & Topological
-- Data Analysis